static-web-server/static-web-server/docs/content/configuration/environment-variables.md

 Enable HTTP/2 with TLS support.
 Make sure also to adjust current server port.
 Default `false` (disabled).

 ### SERVER_HTTP2_TLS_CERT
 Specify the file path to read the certificate.
-Default empty.
+Default empty (disabled).

 ### SERVER_HTTP2_TLS_KEY
 Specify the file path to read the private key.
-Default empty.
+Default empty (disabled).

 ### SERVER_CORS_ALLOW_ORIGINS
 Specify a optional CORS list of allowed origin hosts separated by comas.
 Host ports or protocols aren't being checked.
 Use an asterisk (*) to allow any host.
 Default empty (disabled).

 ### SERVER_COMPRESSION
-Gzip, Deflate or Brotli compression on demand determined by the *Accept-Encoding* header and applied to text-based web file types only.
+`Gzip`, `Deflate` or `Brotli` compression on demand determined by the `Accept-Encoding` header and applied to text-based web file types only.
 See [ad-hoc mime-type list](https://github.com/joseluisq/static-web-server/blob/master/src/compression.rs#L20).
 Default `true` (enabled).

 ### SERVER_DIRECTORY_LISTING
 Enable directory listing for all requests ending with the slash character (‘/’).
 Default `false` (disabled).